Matthew Murphy shares video for new Love Fame Tragedy single, 'Multiply'

-Matthew ‘Murph’ Murphy has today unveiled an emotive new Love Fame Tragedy single, ‘Multiply’ – you can listen to it below.
+Matthew ‘Murph’ Murphy has today unveiled an emotive new Love Fame Tragedy single, ‘Multiply’ (feat Jack River) – you can listen to it below.

 -